metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 To simplify the code examples we will be using unix paths for the terminal commands.
 Windows Powershell will change these to windows paths automatically.

-The result of running the Flux-Script via CLI should be the same as with the Playground.
+The result of running the Flux script via CLI should be the same as with the Playground.

-The Metafacture CLI Tool expects a flux file for every workflow.
+The Metafacture CLI tool expects a Flux file for every workflow.
-Our runned workflow only has the following flux and no additional files since it is fetching data from the web and it has no fix transformations.

-The downloaded file should have the following content, defining the playground specific variables and the flux workflow that you also saw in the playground.
-You can delete the playground specific variables since they are not needed here.
+Our workflow only has the following Flux and no additional files since it is fetching data from the web and it has no fix transformations.
+The file should have the following content, defining the playground specific variables and the Flux workflow that you also saw in the playground.
+You can delete the playground specific variables since they are not needed so you woul end with this:

 ```text
 "https://openlibrary.org/books/OL2838758M.json"